pantheon-systems/documentation/source/content/guides/drupal-9-migration/05-drupal-9-to-pantheon.md

    ![The Migrate Existing Site Button](../../../images/dashboard/migrate-existing-site.png)

-1. Enter your current website URL, choose Drupal 9, and click **Continue**:
+1. Enter your current website URL, choose "Drupal 8 or Drupal 9", and click **Continue**:

    ![Choose the Starting State for your Migrated Site](../../../images/dashboard/migrate-step2.png)